-Should you bother sending a thank you note after a job interview?
+Should you bother sending a thank you message after a job interview?

-I had a job seeker ask if he should send a thank you letter after his first interview, even though he had a second interview lined up.
+A job seeker asked if he should send a thank you message after his first interview, even though he had a second interview lined up.
 Does anyone want to guess what my answer was?

 ALWAYS send a thank you.

-Most hiring managers or recruiters will tell you that they receive very few thank you letters.
+Most hiring managers or recruiters will tell you that they receive very few letters of thanks.
 Some say fewer than 5% of job seekers send thank yous.
 It is an easy way to set yourself apart and sell your interest in the position.

 Email or Regular Mail?

 Should you email your message or send it snail mail?
 That depends on the time frame for the next steps and who you are sending it to.
-If you have less than a week, then emailing your thank you is the way to to.
+If you have less than a week, then emailing your message is the way to go.
 However, there is nothing wrong with sending a brief email and then following it up with a hard copy, more detailed message, in the mail.

 Handwritten or Typed?